Electrohydrodynamic lubrication theory for an immersed cylinder moving near wall: Results and Discussions

 We turn to the coupling between normal and longitudinal degrees of freedom.
 To do so, the cylinder is now also pulled with a constant dimensionless longitudinal force per unit length $F_{\parallel}$.
 Numerical solutions are presented in Fig.~\ref{Constantforce}.
 Qualitatively, the normal motion in Fig.~\ref{Constantforce}(a) ressembles the pure sedimentation one in Fig.~\ref{fig2}, with a Pe-dependent transient regime and a longterm equilibrium-like regime.
 However, there are crucial differences that we investigate in the following.

 At long times, the cylinder reaches a non-zero terminal longitudinal velocity.
-One can show that one of the two electrokinetic terms in the longitudinal force vanishes at long times, so that the steady longitudinal regime is given by the force balance:
+The distance between the cylinder and the wall having reached its steady value, Eq. (\ref{streampot}) loses its fore-aft asymmetry about $X=X_{\mathrm{G}}$, causing the corresponding electrokinetic contribution to the longitudinal force to vanish.
+Therefore, the electrokinetic term $\frac{\mathrm{Ha}}{4K^2}\epsilon (X-X_{\mathrm{G}})\left(\frac{\partial \Phi_1}{\partial X}\right)^2$ becomes an odd function of $X-X_{\mathrm{G}}$ and yields $0$ upon integration.
+The steady longitudinal regime is thus given by the force balance:

 In the particular case where $\frac{\mathrm{Ha}}{K^2} \frac{\mathrm{Pe}}{\sqrt{\epsilon}} \ll 1$ and $K \gg 1$, we can further simplify Eq.~(\ref{eqparacoupled2}), as:

 where the complete forms of $f_1$ and $f_4$ are provided in the Appendix, and their asymptotic values at long times are given by: